-The Great Famine Voices Roadshow is a series of open house events in the United States and Canada that brought together Irish emigrants, their descendants, and members of their communities to share family memories and stories of coming from Ireland to North America, especially during the period of the Great Hunger and afterwards.
+The Great Famine Voices Roadshow is a series of open house and digital events in the United States, Canada, and Great Britain that brings together Irish emigrants, their descendants, and members of their communities to share family memories and stories of coming from Ireland to North America, especially during the period of the Great Hunger and afterwards.
 A selection of these family memories and stories has been made freely available on this Great Famine Voices online archive.
-The Great Famine Voices Roadshow in the USA and Canada is hosted by the National Famine Museum at Strokestown Park, Ireland, and the Irish Heritage Trust, an independent charity.
+The Great Famine Voices Roadshow in the USA, Canada, and Great Britain is hosted by the National Famine Museum at Strokestown Park, Ireland, and the Irish Heritage Trust, an independent charity.
 The Roadshow is held in partnership with Ireland’s Great Hunger Institute at Quinnipiac University, the University of Toronto, and the ADAPT Centre at Trinity College Dublin.
 It is funded by the Government of Ireland Emigrant Support Programme.

 Ambassador Daniel Mulhall, Great Famine Voices Roadshow 2019 Launch, Embassy of Ireland, Washington DC.

 Caroilin Callery and Jason King (Irish Heritage Trust), Sophie Colgan and Brian McCabe (American Irish Historical Society).